-Robust cost management will be dependent on support from quantity surveying services, whereby the person appointed to work with the project team is confident to challenge contractors, advise Major Projects accordingly and be fully aware of market /industry circumstances.
+Robust cost management will be dependent on, the project team being confident to challenge contractors and to be fully aware of market /industry circumstances.

 Support from schools and governing bodies

 Delivering the proposed programme of works will be in conjunction with individual schools and governing bodies.
 Major Projects will continue to build on the existing positive relationships with the Nottingham Schools' Trust and the schools themselves to ensure the works are delivered collaboratively to the outcomes required.